 Métro: Alésia (line 4)

-What else is there to see and do in Montparnasse (Paris 14)?
+What else is there to see and do in the 14th arrondissement of Paris?
 Use my guide Montparnasse, Paris: 15 Things to Do to explore this part of the city.

 If you have an eye for detail and architecture, you will love rue Jean de la Fontaine.
-Of all the streets in Paris, this one will keep your eagle eye busy, especially if you love Art Nouveau.
+Of all the streets in Paris, this one will keep your eagle eye busy, especially if you love Art Nouveau architecture.

 Read More: Art Nouveau in Paris | The 16th Arrondissement will lead you to other Art Nouveau treasures near Castel Béranger.